Get Expert Training in the Art of Plant-Based Cooking

 Come to the No. 1 Ranked Culinary School in America*

-The new Natural Gourmet Center at ICE offers an eight- to 13-month, plant-based Health-Supportive Culinary Arts career training program promoting nutrition, wellness, whole foods, sustainability and the relationship between food and healing.
+ICE now offers an eight- to 13-month, Plant-Based Culinary Arts (formerly known as Health-Supportive Culinary Arts) career training program promoting nutrition, wellness, whole foods, sustainability and the relationship between food and healing.

 Begin your journey today…